lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-13. Again, you will see colored rectangles drawn around any faces that appear in the images along with the results for age, gender, the axes representing the head poses, and the various render statistics.
+5. Again, you will see colored rectangles drawn around any faces that appear in the images along with the results for age, gender, the axes representing the head poses, and the various render statistics.

-14. When you press a key to exit the application, if you used the "-pc" parameter, the console window will be updated with the overall time statistics for processing all the frames.
-This time, the output will show three groups of statistics, for the face detection model, the age and gender model, and the head pose model.

 # Picking the Right Models for the Right Devices

-Throughout this tutorial, we just had our application load the models onto the default CPU device.
+Throughout this tutorial, we just had the application load the models onto the default CPU device.
 Here we will explore using the other devices included in the UP Squared AI Vision Development Kit, the GPU and Myriad.
-That brings up several questions that we should discuss to get a more complete idea of how to make the best use of our models and how to optimize our applications using the devices available.
+That brings up several questions that we should discuss to get a more complete idea of how to make the best use of our models and how to optimize the applications using the devices available.

 ## What Determines the Device a Model Uses?